 An all-time favorite that teaches us that no matter what lies on the other side of the mountain, we are the same after all.
 This one is definitely my most sentimental choice in my list of baby book ideas.

 David McKee wrote another one of my top baby book ideas: Elmer.

-This gem is about a colourful elephant, Elmer, who lives with grey elephants and keeps them happy playing games and making jokes.
+This gem is about a colorful elephant, Elmer, who lives with grey elephants and keeps them happy by playing games and making jokes.

 But Elmer himself isn’t happy because he is different from the rest, and he tries to paint himself grey, but he can’t resist his fun personality and joyfully scares the other elephants, revealing himself.

-In the end, Elmer was colourful inside and outside.
+In the end, Elmer was colorful inside and outside.
 I find that irresistibly beautiful.
-It’s a tale about acceptance and understanding of oneself, and my baby always has a laugh while mommy reads it to him and points at all the fun colours!
+It’s a tale about acceptance and understanding of oneself, and my baby always has a laugh while mommy reads it to him and points at all the fun colors!

 It’s a charming twist on the classic tale!
 Three innocent, hard-working wolves are harassed by a big, bad pig, who resorts to any means available to destroy the homes of the three little wolves, interrupting their cricket game!

-Why not take the traditional baby book ideas and give them a bit twist!
+Why not take the traditional baby book ideas and give them a bit of twist!